deliveryconf/deliveryconf-web/content/speakers/jessica-kerr.md

 ---

-Jessica Kerr (Atomist) is a developer of development automation.
+Jessica Kerr is a developer of development automation.
 She also speaks at conferences around the world, including keynotes last year at Velocity, RubyConf, Uberconf, and more.
 She is a panelist on the podcasts Arrested DevOps and Greater than Code.
 She works remotely from St Louis, MO.
 Find her at blog.jessitron.com or on twitter @jessitron.